-Share Ownership Guidelines
+Share Ownership Requirements

-To reinforce the alignment of management and shareholder interests, the Compensation Committee established share ownership guidelines.
-Under these guidelines, named executive officers are expected to hold equity with a value expressed as a multiple of base salary as follows:
+To reinforce the alignment of management and shareholder interests, the Board established share ownership requirements under which executive officers are expected to hold equity with a value expressed as a multiple of base salary as follows:

-President and Chief Executive Officer 5 times base salary Other Named Executive Officers 3 times base salary
+CFO 5 times base salary Other Executive Officers 3 times base salary

-In determining an executive's ownership, shares held directly as well as shares underlying restricted units are included.
+In determining an executive's ownership, shares held directly as well as shares underlying restricted units (less a 40% tax assumption) are included.
 Shares underlying unexercised stock options and unvested performance units are not included in the calculation.
-Until the required ownership level is achieved, the executives are required to retain at least fifty percent of net profit shares.
-Net profit shares are shares remaining after payment of the exercise price, if applicable, and taxes upon the exercise of stock options, vesting of restricted stock, and earn-out of performance shares.
+Until the required share ownership level is achieved, the executives are required to retain at least 50% of net profit shares.
+Net profit shares are shares remaining after payment of the exercise price, if applicable, and taxes upon the exercise of stock options, vesting of restricted units and earn-out of performance units.
+Due to the significant decline in the Company's stock price since the end of fiscal 2016, none of our executive officers met their ownership requirements as of the end of fiscal 2017.

-Anti-Hedging/Anti-Pledging
+Anti-Hedging/Anti-Pledging Policy

-Mallinckrodt's Insider Trading Policy prohibits employees, including named executive officers, from engaging in transactions in puts, calls, cashless collars, options or similar rights and obligations involving Mallinckrodt securities, other than the exercise of a Mallinckrodt-issued stock option, or pledging the Mallinckrodt securities as collateral, under certain circumstances.
+Our Insider Trading Policy prohibits directors, officers and employees from entering into or trading in puts, calls, cashless collars, options or similar rights and obligations or any other hedging activity involving our securities, other than the exercise of a Company-issued stock option.